Research Fika of the Month: Tips and Tools in 20 Minutes

 12:15-12:35

 You can choose to attend single sessions or take part in all three.
 No registration is required.
-All sessions are in English and are offered twice during the spring.
+All sessions are in English.

-This session provides introductory demonstrations of two key research support tools.
-Participants will be shown how iThenticate can be used to screen manuscripts for text similarity and reduce the risk of unintentional plagiarism, and how SAGE Research Methods can support the exploration and selection of appropriate research methodologies across disciplines.
+We will take a look at how iThenticate can be used to screen manuscripts for text similarity and reduce the risk of unintentional plagiarism and how SAGE Research Methods can support the exploration and selection of appropriate research methodologies across disciplines.

 Text: Anna Asplund